-- 22 SDR per kilogram for the carriage of cargo in the case of destruction, loss, damage or delay unless a special declaration of interest was made by the consignor;
+- 22 SDR per kilogramme for the carriage of cargo in the case of destruction, loss, damage or delay unless a special declaration of interest was made by the consignor;

-- 5,346 SDR per passenger for damage caused by delay in the carriage of persons.
+- 5,346 SDR per passenger for damage caused by delay in the carriage of persons.44

-Pursuant to article L.6131-2 of the Transports Code, the operator of an aircraft is systematically liable for ground damage caused by the aircraft or objects that come off it to a third party.
-However, damage caused to persons on the ground bound by contract to the operator (i.e., passengers) fall outside the scope of such article.
-Article L.6131-1 of the Transports Code adds that in case of a damage caused by one aircraft to another aircraft, the liability of the pilot and the aircraft operator is governed by the provisions set out in the Civil Code.
+Pursuant to Article L6131-2 of the Transports Code, the operator of an aircraft is systematically liable for ground damage caused by an aircraft or objects that come off it towards a third party.
+However, damage caused to persons on the ground bound by contract to the operator (i.e., passengers) falls outside the scope of Article L6131-2.
+Article L6131-1 of the Transports Code adds that in the case of damage caused by one aircraft to another aircraft, the liability of the pilot and the aircraft operator is governed by the provisions set out in the Civil Code.

 iii Product liability

-Product liability is governed by Articles 1245 et seq. of the Civil Code.
-In accordance with these provisions, the manufacturer is liable for damage caused by a defect in his product, whether or not he is bound by a contract with the victim.
-A manufacturer, when acting as a professional, is deemed to be the manufacturer of a finished product, of a raw material, or of a component part.
+Product liability is governed by Article 1245 et seq. of the Civil Code.
+In accordance with these provisions, the manufacturer is liable for damage caused by a defect in his or her product, whether or not he or she is bound by a contract with the victim.
+A manufacturer, when acting as a professional, is deemed to be the manufacturer of a finished product, a raw material or a component part.

-If the manufacturer cannot be identified, the seller, the lessor, or any other professional supplier, shall be liable for the lack of safety of the product, under the same conditions as the manufacturer, unless it designates its own supplier or the manufacturer, within three months of the date on which the victim's request was notified to it.36
+If the manufacturer cannot be identified, the seller, the lessor or any other professional supplier shall be liable for the lack of safety of the product under the same conditions as the manufacturer, unless it designates its own supplier or the manufacturer within three months of the date on which the victim's request was notified to it.45

-The manufacturer may be liable for the defect even though the product has been manufactured in accordance with existing standards or has been the subject of an administrative authorisation.37
+The manufacturer may be liable for the defect even though the product has been manufactured in accordance with existing standards or has been the subject of an administrative authorisation.46

-In France, the principle is the one of full compensation of the damage (i.e., the victim must be compensated for his or her 'whole but sole' loss).
-Punitive damages are forbidden as they would lead to the enrichment of the victim, which is contrary to the principle of full compensation.
-In practice, French courts admit three main types of damages: property damage, bodily injury, which includes economic loss, and moral damage.
-In order to be admitted, the damage must have a causal link with the accident.
+In France, the principle is one of full compensation of any damage (i.e., the victim must be compensated for his or her 'whole but sole' loss).
+Punitive damages are forbidden, as they would lead to the enrichment of the victim, which is contrary to the principle of full compensation.
+In practice, French courts admit three main types of damage: property damage; bodily injury, which includes economic loss; and moral damage.
+To be admitted, the damage must have a causal link with an accident.

 In the event of the death or injury of a passenger, the air carrier must make an advance payment to cover immediate economic needs within 15 days of the identification of the person entitled to compensation.
-For Community carriers, the European Regulation has set this advance payment, in the event of death, at an amount not less than 16,000 SDRs per passenger.38 This advance payment is the only obligation imposed to air carriers, consequently victims and their beneficiaries must take legal action to be fully compensated.
+For Community carriers, a European regulation has set this advance payment, in the event of death, at an amount not less than 16,000 SDRs per passenger.47 This advance payment is the only obligation imposed on air carriers; consequently, victims and their beneficiaries must take legal action to be fully compensated.

-The Interministerial Instruction of 26 April 2017 introduced the emergency plan in the event of a civil aviation accident, required by Article 21 of European Regulation No. 996/2010 of 20 October 2010 and sets the plan regarding the assistance to victims and their families.
+An Inter-ministerial Instruction of 26 April 2017 introduced the emergency plan in the event of a civil aviation accident required by Article 21 of European Regulation No. 996/2010 of 20 October 2010 and sets the plan regarding assistance to victims and their families.

-Moreover, from 29 June 2020, a drone weighing more than 800 grams will have to issue an electronic signal.
-If a drone is registered before 29 June 2020, the owner will have until 29 December 2020 to bring it into compliance.40
+Moreover, from 29 June 2020, a drone weighing more than 800 grammes will have to issue an electronic signal.
+If a drone was registered before 29 June 2020, the owner had until 29 December 2020 to bring it into compliance.49

 Finally, when piloting a drone, the following rules must be applied: